tyjga29/IntelligentVase_SA/Main_Controller/README.md

 The script.py will start the mqtt_subscriber in the mqtt_package.
 The appropriate topics will be listened to and then the values will be used to send them over insert_data.py in the datahandler_package.

 Use of docker:
-Is something changed in the Main_Controller please delete the container in Docker Desktop.
-Then: docker-compose build docker-compose up -d
+Is something changed in the Main_Controller please run from that directory: docker-compose build docker-compose up -d